To the man who was hired by the City of Covington to mow the lawn next door: I'm sorry.

 I don't like lazy, stupid people in general, but your willful idiocy just tops the cake.
 You are the Pièce de résistance of idiot savants.

-the redeeming 'savant-y' part.
+Without the redeeming 'savant-y' part.

 I'd love to find out who you are and ask the City of Covington to terminate your employment contract.
 There are plenty of decent folk who need a job and can tell the difference between a 1" blade of grass, and a 2 foot tall day lilly flower bed.